 Packing Tips & When to Go

-Warm clothes: You should bring warm clothes along even if it’s summer as the temperature can fall quite low.
-A jacket, light coat or raincoat and a hoodie are always necessary.
+Warm clothes: You should bring warm clothes along, even if it’s summer, as the temperature can fall quite low.
+A jacket, a light coat or raincoat, and a hoodie are always necessary.

-Umbrella: Whether short or long lasting rain showers are always lurking around the corner in England.
-Always carry a small umbrella with you in case of sudden downpour, so your plans aren’t ruined.
+Umbrella: Whether short or long-lasting rain showers are always lurking around the corner in England.
+Always carry a small umbrella with you in case of a sudden downpour, so your plans aren’t ruined.

-Raincoat: Whatever the month of year, always take a raincoat with you to England.
+Raincoat: Whatever the month of the year, always take a raincoat with you to England.
 It goes hand in hand with the umbrella.
-Like we said rain showers are probable even during summer.
+As we said, rain showers are probable even during summer.

 The best time to visit England is from March until June and from September until November.
 The spring months are lovely to enjoy without falling on the crowded, summer tourist period of July and August.
-Likewise in the autumn months you can purchase a cheaper ticket, avoid the Christmas bustle and enjoy the changing colour and falling of the leaves, and taste fresh, delicious Cox apples, especially if you are in the countryside.
+Likewise, in the autumn months, you can purchase a cheaper ticket, avoid the Christmas bustle, enjoy the changing colour and falling of the leaves, and taste fresh, delicious Cox apples, especially if you are in the countryside.

 Useful Sites & Apps